Predicting Scientific Impact Through Diffusion, Conformity, and Contribution Disentanglement: Introduction

-Typically, conventional research \citep{li2017deepcas, cao2017deephawkes, yang2022gtgcn, chen2022mucas, xu2022ccgl} on citation prediction imposes stringent constraints to select favorable samples by removing lowly-cited papers.
-Moreover, the division of these data into training, validation, and testing is carried out randomly, disregarding the chronological order of paper publications \citep{ruan2020predicting, abrishami2019predicting, huang2022fine, xue2023dgcbert}.
-However, this problem setting deviates from real-world scenarios, possibly causing a substantial distribution shift.
-Hence, the model may face challenges in handling recently published papers.
-Random data partitioning disregards new citation network updates, hampering the model's practicality and robustness in upcoming real-world test.
-This limitation impedes the exploration of the potential value of papers reactivated in the evolved context \citep{van2004sleeping}.
+Typically, conventional research \cite{li2017deepcas, cao2017deephawkes, yang2022gtgcn, chen2022mucas, xu2022ccgl,he2023h2cgl} on citation prediction imposes strict constraints to select favorable samples by removing lowly-cited papers.
+Additionally, their division of data into training, validation, and testing sets is typically performed randomly, ignoring the chronological order of paper publications \cite{ruan2020predicting, abrishami2019predicting, huang2022fine, xue2023dgcbert}.
+Moreover, some studies focus solely on the most recently published papers, neglecting the value of those published previously \cite{jiang2021hints, geng2022dgni, yang2023catehgn}.
+These problem settings deviate from real-world scenarios, potentially causing a substantial distribution shift.
+Consequently, models may struggle to handle papers published at different times.
+Overall, the random data partitioning setting disregards new updates to the citation network, hampering the model's practicality and robustness in real-world applications, while the static problem setting impedes the exploration of the potential value of papers reactivated in the evolving context \cite{van2004sleeping}.

-In contrast, our work emulates reality by performing a novel problem setting.
-We include all papers without strict filtering to maintain consistency with the data distribution of real-world citation network.
-As illustrated in Figure \ref{fig:intro} (b), we partition the dataset based on particular observation time points.
-This can introduce fresh papers that are not part of the training set (previous papers) into the test set.
-We further consider immediate papers (published at the test time point) that closely align with cold-start scenarios to validate the robustness of our model.
-Thus, papers in the test set can be divided into previous, fresh, and immediate, facilitating a more practical evaluation.
+In contrast, our work emulates reality by revising the dynamic problem setting of previous studies \cite{he2023h2cgl}.
+We include all papers without strict filtering to maintain consistency with the real-world distribution of citation network data.
+As illustrated in Figure \ref{fig:intro}b, we partition the dataset based on specific observation time points, ensuring distinct training and testing windows.
+This methodology introduces \textbf{fresh} papers—excluded from the training set (\textbf{previous} papers) —as part of the test set, serving both as samples and context.
+We further consider \textbf{immediate} papers (published at the test time point) that closely align with cold-start scenarios, facilitating a more practical evaluation.
 Notably, previous papers have different contexts and future increments at the train and test time points.
-By employing this approach, our model is incentivized to fit the dynamic citation context, thereby enhancing its generalization.
+Adopting this strategy incentivizes our model to fit the dynamic citation context, thereby enhancing its generalization.